joshuavictorchen/neutrino/docs/index.rst

 .. warning::

-   Documentation is extremely rough and incomplete.
+   Documentation contains many incorrect references and descriptions.
 User manual is nonexistent.

    This is a proof-of-concept and not intended to be used for anything - yet.